How to take QA call auditing to the next level

 Combined, these behaviors (and not any fake birthdays) made the real difference to customers.

 Want to learn more about the language that makes a difference to customers - and the surprising behaviors that may damage your overall customers’ experience?
-Download our ebook, “The end of empathy” to learn more about in-depth analysis of why customers want action-focused advocacy language instead.
+Download our eBook, “The end of empathy” to learn more about in-depth analysis of why customers want action-focused advocacy language instead.